 If you make a consent application after you have met the investor test you will be asked if there have been any changes since your previous approval.
 There are 2 situations in which the investor test component of a consent application may need to be revisited.

-- Any of the people or entities we identify as ROPs and or IWCs in your consent application have not previously met the investor test.
-In this case, the new persons will be assessed against investor test criteria.
+- If any of the people or entities we identify as ROPs and or IWCs in your consent application have not previously met the investor test, the new persons will be assessed against investor test criteria.

-- Any of the persons included in your consent application have established any of the 12 investor test factors since last meeting the investor test.
-In this case, they will need to satisfy the decision-maker that the event or behaviour does not make them unsuitable to own or control sensitive New Zealand assets.
+- If any of the persons included in your consent application have established any of the 12 investor test factors since last meeting the investor test, they will need to satisfy the decision-maker that the event or behaviour does not make them unsuitable to own or control sensitive New Zealand assets.
 Again, we will consider the event or behaviour in the context in which the situation occurred and the actions taken afterwards, based on the information provided and our own investigations.